yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
-Welcome to yubik.com, the home website for  **Andrew Milne.**  There's a basic resume here, and links to other pages where you can find out more about my work.
+Welcome to yubik.com, the home website for  **Andrew Milne.**  There's a basic resume here, and links to other pages with more informaton.

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (all of my patents are listed here)
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)** (papers on ResearchGate can be downloaded)